meerkat-manor/salainen/src/promptsec/README.md

 ## Definition

-Following the secret storage defintion convention you can have:
+Following the secret storage definition convention you can have:

 ```